 - Find a Facebook group that is regional for your new location.

 - From my experience, when a child moves, the new school district follows the same IEP for anywhere from 30-60 days.
-That gives the child a chance to settle in to the new school.
+That gives the child a chance to settle into the new school.
 Then, they usually (again, my experience) do a whole new re-evaluation and take it from there.
-You should also read up on pendency and stay-put, if there is disagreement with your new district.
-The pendency clause should protect the child if you disagree until it’s settled but you need to understand how it works.
+You should also read up on pendency and stay-put if there is disagreement with your new district.
+The pendency clause should protect the child if you disagree until it’s settled, but you need to understand how it works.

-States certainly have their specific regs and quirks, but basically it should be the same.
+States certainly have their specific regs and quirks, but it should be the same.
 IDEA is a federal regulation, so not too much in your IEP process should change.